-In this series on men’s footwear we have previously presented a guide to Moccasins and the Driving Moc, which is related to the Loafer but not exactly the same.
-So what exactly is a loafer and how does is it different from the Moccasin?
-In this guide, you will learn all about Loafers, different styles and the history of this popular shoe.
+In this series on men’s footwear, we have previously presented a guide to Moccasins and the Driving Moc, which is related to the Loafer but not exactly the same.
+So what exactly is a loafer and how does it differ from the Moccasin?
+In this guide, you will learn all about Loafers, different styles and the history of this wonderful shoe.

 Characteristics of a Loafer

 - Low shoes, i.e. the ankle is exposed, and they do not wrap snugly around the ankle

 - A low heel, often

 - The upper vamp has a moccasin-like construction

 - Sometimes loafers feature a piece of leather across the vamp, which is known as a saddle

 From the above description, one can see the similarities between a moccasin and a loafer.
 However, there are a few key differences:

 - All loafers have a separate sole; this is not the case for the majority of moccasins.

 - Loafers have a heel that is missing in a moccasin.